 Before you can create a simulation for the entire system, you’ll have to specify the root that you are simulating.
 A root tells CertSAFE what the top-most composite unit in the system you are simulating is.
 CertSAFE then determines what logic needs to be simulated based upon what is referenced by the root, any of its child units, any of its child units’ child units, etc.

-Since you just created the Process All Sensors stitch linking the diagrams for requirements #3 and #4 together, you’ll want to set this stitch as root, allowing both diagrams to be simulated in tandem.
+Since you just created the Process Sensor Data stitch linking the diagrams for requirements #3 and #4 together, you’ll want to set this stitch as root, allowing both diagrams to be simulated in tandem.
 Once you have set the root, create a new simulation.
 (If you have another simulation open when creating a new simulation, and you have the option Root Follows Simulation Editor Focus turned on, then the new simulation will have the same root as the currently opened simulation.
 To change the root in an already created simulation, either drag the diagram or stitch you would wish to be the root into the simulation, or change the root as specified in the simulation’s properties through the property window.
 For more information about the Root Follows Simulation Editor Focus option, see the Fast Options Bar documentation.)